 There is no talk of peace between the warring factions; each side believes it is winning, fanning the growing desire for war.

 We are part of the birth of a new time in history; the only question is what will be born?
-Will we return to the ages when religions, states and tribes ruled by edict, or build on the ages of civilization ruled by just law, justly applied was the foundation of peace.
-Just law peaceful society.
-Unjust law war-filled society.
+Will we return to the ages when religions, states and tribes ruled by edict?
+Or build on the ages of democratic civilization ruled by just law justly applied, the foundation of peace.
 The choice is clear.